Sega AM1: History

 During mid-2004, Sammy bought a controlling share in Sega at a cost of $1.1 billion, creating the new company Sega Sammy Holdings, an entertainment conglomerate.
 Prior to the acquisition by Sammy, Sega began the process of re-integrating its subsidiaries into the main company, which was completed by October 2004.
 Sega Wow's 215 employees were split across consumer and arcade development after the integration back into Sega.

 The AM1 division has continued within Sega since the re-integration of Sega Wow.
-Further development since 2004 has included smartphone games, such as Chain Chronicle.
 Some of AM1's arcade developments since 2004 include video games Maimai, Initial D Arcade Stage 8 Infinity and Puyopuyo!!
 Quest Arcade, medal games Fist of the North Star: Battle Medal, and Starhorse III, as well as Sangokushi Taisen, a digital collectible card and trading card game.
+Over 500 million trading cards of Sangokushi Taisen have been shipped.
+AM1 also developed smartphone games, such as Chain Chronicle.
 In 2013, it was said to be the broadest division of Sega covering arcade video games, smartphone apps, games for kids, medal games, and simulators, or unique products such as the Sega Toylet.
 During the late 2000s and mid to late 2010s, Yasuhiro Nishiyama was the head of AM1, producing aforementioned games.
 He joined the company in 1997 and was involved with the hardware of the Dreamcast, and after almost three decades left Sega in 2024 to establish the company Sugorocks to pursue Web3, AI and Blockchain endeavours.